reservoirinvest/lab/README.md

 # NSE
 1. Get a list of NSE options
-2. Extract the option chains
+2. Extract the option chains with underlying's price
-3. Get the margins, lots and price for the underlyings
+3. Get the margins and lots for the underlyings
 4. Store historical ohlc for standard deviation of underlyings
 5. Prepare dataframe with option chain, PoP (from standard deviation), RoM (from margin)
 7. Make a target list of option orders